Winterbourne, Gloucestershire: History

+Amenities

 Winterbourne has a number of pubs including the George and Dragon, the Swan and the Mason's Arms.
 In recent years, a number of the village's pubs have become restaurants; two of which now serve Indian cuisine.
 The village has three social hubs: St Michael's Rooms, Fromeside Community Centre and Greenfield, which host clubs, functions and other public events.
+Salem, the local Methodist church, is in Watley's End.

 Winterbourne contains branches of the Co-op and Tesco Express, a chemist, optician, a handful of dental practices and a library.
 Other village amenities include a bakery, butcher and a Post Office serving the community.
 Horses and cattle are a common sight in the fields, including in the Cloisters area, which has views of the Frome Valley and the Huckford Viaduct.

-As well as being the centre of a large civil parish, Winterbourne contains the hamlet of Watley's End, located on the border between Winterbourne and Frampton Cotterell.
-Nowadays, it is regarded as an area of Winterbourne, but a few decades ago it was considered to be a village in its own right.
-Some people in Watley's End continue to refer to the busy, uphill part of the village as 'Winterbourne Hill'.
-Salem, the local Methodist church, is in Watley's End.

 Governance

 An electoral ward in the same name exists.
 This ward stretches from Winterbourne in the north west to Hambrook in the southeast.
 The total population of the ward taken at the 2011 census was 6,994.